cloudfoundry-attic/bosh-lite/README.md

     Logged in as `admin'
     ```

+## Manage your local boxes

+We keep publishing pre-build Vagrant boxes on Amazon S3.
+It is recommened to use the latest boxes because they should be more smaller, faster or less problematic.

+### Download latest boxes

+Just get a latest copy of the Vagrantfile from this repo and run `vagrant up`.

+### Delete old boxes

+Free some disk space by deleting the old boxes.

+    $ vagrant box list
+    boshlite-ubuntu1204-build55 (virtualbox)
+    boshlite-ubuntu1204-build55 (vmware_desktop)
+    boshlite-ubuntu1204-build74 (virtualbox)
+    boshlite-ubuntu1204-build83 (virtualbox)

+    $ vagrant box remove boshlite-ubuntu1204-build55 virtualbox
+    Removing box 'boshlite-ubuntu1204-build55' with provider 'virtualbox'...

 ## Troubleshooting

 1. If you want to start over again, you can use `vagrant destroy` from the base directory of this project to remove the VM.